 - Carefully considering whether any items with distinctive characteristics are necessary - Limiting the number of items with distinctive characteristics where possible.
-School to add items that are branded. - We limit items with distinctive characteristics to low-cost or long-lasting items, our ties are an example of this (Secondary specific Primary / Post 16 to remove) - Avoiding specific requirements for items pupils could wear on non-school days, such as coats, bags and shoes - Keeping the number of optional branded items to a minimum, so that the school's uniform can act as a social leveler - Avoiding different uniform requirements for different year/class/house groups (delete as appropriate) - Avoiding different uniform requirements for extra-curricular activities - Considering alternative methods for signaling differences in groups for interschool competitions, such as creating posters or labels - Making sure that arrangements are in place for parents to acquire secondhand uniform items - Avoiding frequent changes to uniform specifications and minimising the financial impact on parents of any changes - Consulting with parents and pupils on any proposed significant changes to the uniform policy and carefully considering any complaints about the policy - Parents experiencing financial hardship should contact [insert designated staff member's name and contact details] who will be able to discuss the options that could be available
+Only blazers, Ties and PE kit are branded. - We limit items with distinctive characteristics to low-cost or long-lasting items, our ties are an example of this. - Avoiding specific requirements for items pupils could wear on non-school days, such as coats, bags and shoes - Keeping the number of optional branded items to a minimum, so that the school's uniform can act as a social leveler - Avoiding different uniform requirements for different year. - Avoiding different uniform requirements for extra-curricular activities - Considering alternative methods for signaling differences in groups for interschool competitions, such as creating posters or labels - Making sure that arrangements are in place for parents to acquire secondhand uniform items - Avoiding frequent changes to uniform specifications and minimising the financial impact on parents of any changes - Consulting with parents and pupils on any proposed significant changes to the uniform policy and carefully considering any complaints about the policy - Parents experiencing financial hardship should contact Luke James who will be able to discuss the options that could be available